ajberkley/cl-binary-store/benchmarking.md

 What's the fun of writing fast code if you cannot show it off?

+The comparables sorted by fastest to slowest: HYPERLUMINAL-MEM, CL-CONSPACK and CL-STORE.

+hyperluminal-mem is currently broken in quicklisp (though you can hit accept a couple times to get it compiled and running).
-The comparables are: CL-STORE, HYPERLUMINAL-MEM, and CL-CONSPACK.
-In terms of feature comparable, cl-store has the best behavior out of the box.  cl-conspack

-In the running here is hyperluminal-mem, a very optimized binary serializer made to write to SAP buffers directly.
-Somewhat extensible, but does not do reference or circularity tracking at all.
-Currently broken in quicklisp unfortunately, but you can still load it by accepting the compilation errors (it's problems in stm library).
+In terms of feature comparable, cl-store has the best behavior out of the box without requiring anything of the user.  cl-conspack is really nice too, but has some different goals, mainly being focused on interacting with other systems and it requires adding specialized serializers for each structure or object you use).
+It is faster than cl-store which is nice, but not fast enough, and doesn't work well with data containing many instances of structures or classes.
+Hyperluminal-mem is a very optimized binary serializer made to write to SAP buffers directly.
+It is somewhat extensible and again requires writing code for every struct or object you want to serialize.
+It does not do reference or circularity tracking at all.
+Hyperluminal-mem is currently broken in quicklisp unfortunately, but you can still load it by accepting the compilation errors (it's problems in stm library).
 It's my benchmark for zippy raw data serialization.
 We are almost as fast as it in many cases, faster in others, slower in others.

 ## Reference tracking disabled